Adults

 Sex

-Female learners outnumber male learners, though the balance is slowly shifting year-on-year.
+Female adult learners outnumber male learners, though the balance is slowly shifting year-on-year.

 Disability, Learning Difficulty and Health Problems

-Consistently around 15% of adult learners consider themselves to have a disability, learning difficulty or health problem.
+Consistently around 15%–16% of adult learners consider themselves to have a disability and/or, learning difficulty and/or health problem.
+The proportions making a declaration is slightly lower in the WMCA areas compared with outer areas.

 Deprivation Profile

-The deprivation profile of CWM 16-19 learners closely mirrors the profile of the resident profile.
+The deprivation profile of adult learners across the whole region in 2024/25 closely mirrored the profile of the resident profile across the whole region.